Our Alabama mining operations primarily mine metallurgical coal from both underground and surface mines.

 Coal from the Gauley Eagle and Maple mines is transported by rail or barge to our customers.
 Coal shipped from our rail load-out facility or third party rail load-outs can access regional markets and ports on the eastern U.S. seaboard.
 Coal shipped by barge on the river systems is trucked to the Kanawha River and shipped locally or offshore via the Mississippi River or Tennessee-Tombigbee river system.
 The transportation infrastructure and strategic location of the mines near its customers ensures continuous and reliable delivery of our products.

 The coking coal produced by our West Virginia operations is sold to domestic coke plants and international steel mills, while the thermal coal is sold domestically to eastern U.S. regional electrical power plants.
 Production comes from approximately 20 mineable seams, allowing us to blend coal to many quality specifications to meet our customers’ requests.

 Our United Kingdom operation consist of the Aberpergym Mine, an underground development mine located near the town of Neath in South Wales.
 The mine produces anthracite coal, which can be sold as a low-volatile PCI coal, and other products used for domestic purposes.

 The U.K. operation is well located to take advantage of demand from U.K. steel mills and the European market.
 Coal is processed in the operation’s preparation plant.
 It can be loaded at a nearby rail load-out facility or be transported to customers by road.
-In 2012, the mine supplied anthracite coal to a nearby electrical power plant and for various other commercial purposes.
+In 2014, the mine supplied thermal coal for the cement market and anthracite coal for various commercial processes.